-Agencies are receiving less than 5% of the actual annual amount needed to preserve their developments for the most vulnerable residents of the Commonwealth of MA.
-While formula funding provides a stream of funding towards modernization, it falls short in meeting the actual funding needed to preserve our portfolio.
-As an industry we must begin to investigate all opportunities to preserve our portfolio.
+Agencies are receiving less than 5% of the actual annual amount needed to preserve their developments for the most vulnerable residents of the Commonwealth.
+As an industry, we must begin to investigate all opportunities to preserve our portfolio.
 Do some agencies reposition their developments through a voluntary program?
 Do some agencies build new units on surplus land that may generate additional resources?
 Do we redevelop our sites with greater density to generate additional revenue?
 Sadly, I do not see the bond cap increasing to $500 million a year for the preservation of our public housing.
-While that would be amazing and preserve the portfolio as it stands today, the reality is we must begin to explore all options that project our residents, our community and the investments made by the Commonwealth.
-I encourage all agencies to understand what their current capital needs are per the DHCD Capital Planning System and if the current system and funding will preserve their developments.
+While that would be amazing and would preserve the portfolio as it stands today, the reality is we must begin to explore all options that protect our residents, our community and the investments made by the Commonwealth.
+I encourage all agencies to understand what their current capital needs are per the DHCD Capital Planning System and to determine if the current system and funding will preserve their developments.

 Some things never get old.
-Talking to our peers about the lack of adequate funding to staff our agencies and provide the necessary supportive services, explaining to residents why their requests for improvements cannot be made in the timeframe requested and worrying about the future of our public housing.
+Talking to our peers about the lack of adequate funding to staff our agencies and provide the necessary supportive services, explaining to residents why their requests for improvements cannot be made in the timeframe requested, and worrying about the future of our public housing.

 I look forward to continuing this discussion with our membership, our residents, DHCD, our legislators and stakeholders.

+(Reprinted from the September/October 2019 edition of the Massachusetts NAHRO newsletter.)